etsy/statsd-jvm-profiler/README.md

-password    | The password with which to connect to InfluxDB (required) database    | The database to which to write metrics (required) tagMapping  | A mapping of tag names from the metric prefix (optional, defaults to no mapping)
+password    | The password with which to connect to InfluxDB (required) database    | The database to which to write metrics (required) tagMapping  | A mapping of tag names from the metric prefix (optional, defaults to no mapping) useHttps    | A flag indicating if https connecition should be used (optional, defaults to false)

 ##### Tag Mapping
 InfluxDB 0.9 supports tagging measurements and querying based on those tags.  statsd-jvm-profilers uses these tags to support richer querying of the produced data.
 For compatibility with other metric backends, the tags are extracted from the metric prefix.